-Iowa Corn announced the student recipients of the Iowa Corn Future of Agriculture Scholarship program for the 2020-2021 school year.
-Iowa Corn awarded sixteen (16) $1,000 one-year scholarships to deserving, qualified students enrolled at an accredited U.S. 2-year or 4-year junior college or university, or graduate school, in a program of study to equip them to contribute to Iowa’s agriculture industry.
+Iowa Corn announced the student recipients of the Iowa Corn Future of Agriculture Scholarship program for the 2023-2024 school year.
+Iowa Corn awarded eighteen (18) $1,000 one-year scholarships to deserving, qualified students enrolled at an accredited U.S. 2-year or 4-year junior college or university, or graduate school, in a program of study equipping them to contribute to Iowa’s agriculture industry.
 The program is sponsored by the Iowa Corn Growers Association® (ICGA) and the Iowa Corn Promotion Board® (ICPB).

-Selection committees evaluated applications by their essays, applications, reference letters, current grades, and activities.
+Selection committees evaluated applications by their essays, applications, reference letters, current grades and activities.
 It is a blind selection process by the committee.
 Students must also be an ICGA member or be a dependent of a member.
-Each Iowa Corn district field manager has one winner per area.

 High school scholarship winners include:

 *Note: No high school applicants in District 5 so two collegiate recipients were awarded in this district.